Before the Conference

 Defend - How much ability did the student show when responding to questions and how knowledgeable were the answers?

 As the expert judge in your discipline, you will need to interpret your rubric to meet specific professional criteria relevant to that session.
-If you wish to suggest a discipline-specific rubric, please follow the conference theme of "Become, Share, Defend" and submit your changes, before the conference, to email@example.com.
+If you wish to suggest a discipline-specific rubric, please follow the conference theme of "Become, Share, and Defend" and submit your changes, before the conference, to email@example.com.

 Approximately one week before the conference you will receive a packet containing the following: